left-icon

 }

-Note: StateHasChanged, used in the preceding code, notifies a component (in this case the Administration page) that its state has changed and causes that component to rerender.
+Note: StateHasChanged, which is used in Code Listing 43, notifies a component (in this case, the Tickets page) that its state has changed and causes that component to re-render.
 This is usually only required when that state was changed by a JavaScript interop call.
 The Syncfusion Dialog control uses JavaScript interop in the underlying code to open the dialog, so StateHasChanged is required in this case.

-Add the following method that will simply close the dialog if the user clicks the NO button in the dialog.
+1. Add the method from Code Listing 44, which will just close the dialog if the user selects No.

 public void ConfirmDeleteNo()